 Travels from Massachusetts, USA

-Niall Ferguson's speaking fee starts in range: Contact for fee schedule
+Niall Ferguson's speaking fee falls within range: Contact for fee schedule

 Niall Ferguson has an unrivalled record in academia, economic analysis, broadcasting and historical writing.
 He’s the Laurence A.Tisch Professor of History at Harvard University, Senior Fellow at the Hoover Institution, Stanford University and a Senior Research Fellow at Jesus College, Oxford University.